 There's not a single tonne of emissions anyone can find that's been prevented by the ETS - if anything, it's worsened them - yet the Government's consultation document insists it will be the "main policy tool" to deliver us from climate change, even though pastoral farming, the source of nearly half our emissions are exempt.

 It's a pig, and consulting about amendments is merely choosing the colour of lipstick to apply.
 Businesses serious about thriving in a carbon-constrained economy have practically pleaded for a carbon charge, just so they know where they stand.
 Instead, they've been left trying to keep their balance on a policy platform heaving like a ship in a storm.

 The only strong signal last week came from nature - February smashed all previous temperature records out of the park.

 *Dave Hansford is a freelance science and environment writer and blogger.

-Next story in National: Electric energy at iD Fashion Week
+Next story in New Zealand: Electric energy at iD Fashion Week

 Copyright © 2016, Radio New Zealand